google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 ---------
 - Support for RTMP redirects (tested with Wowza loadbalancing)

+Fixes:
+- Fix to correctly detect if the player SWF name contains a version number and if it does also use the version number when it automatically loads the controls plugin.

 3.2.0
 -----
 - canvas, controlbar and the content plugin backgound color and border color can be now given with rgb() and rgba() CSS style syntax